OMR-Research/Smashcima/docs/models-and-service-orchestration.md

 - `random.Random` instance to generate random numbers
 - `sc.AssetRepository` instance to provide access to asset bundles
 - `sc.Styler` instance to control style parameters for each synthesized sample
+- `sc.Compositor` defines the pipeline for turning a scene into a 2D image (`sc.DefaultCompositor` by default, which defines background, stafflines, and ink layers, calls the postprocessor and merges these layers into one)
+- `sc.Postprocessor` defines filters to be applied to the output image (`sc.NullPostprocessor` by default, which applies no filters)

 These instances are likely to be needed by almost all models and they are very common synthesizer dependencies.